Skip to footer content

 <Label x:Name="ResultsLabel"

-Text="Barcode results will display here" />
+Text="Barcode results will appear here" />

 </VerticalStackLayout>